 Ask any ESTJ what values are most important and valuable for any society and it is more than likely that you will hear “order, tradition and stability”.
-As members of the SJ “Guardian circle”, people with the ESTJ personality type feel a strong need to belong to something – it can be a family, a community or some other social group.
-They like “organizing” other people and making ensure that they adhere to the traditions or rules put in place by an authority figure.
+Forming around 11.5% of the population, people with the ESTJ personality type feel a strong need to belong to something – it can be a family, a community or some other social group.
+They like “organizing” other people and making sure that they adhere to the traditions or rules put in place by an authority figure.

 People with ESTJ personality type are very dedicated and responsible.
 An ESTJ will do everything they can to fulfill their duties and meet their promises.
 People with this personality type respect and promote a good work ethic, and strongly detest cheating or any attempts to cut corners, especially in the workplace.
 Positions of authority must be earned.
 Period.